-The work undertaken in this fiscal year was to allow the partial 300m opening of the Training Berm and the next steps will be to secure the permits and approvals to remove the remaining 650m of the Berm for this fall for the full 950m opening.
+The work undertaken over the past two fiscal years was to allow the partial 300m opening of the Training Berm and the next steps will be to secure the permits and approvals to remove the remaining 550m of the Berm for this fall for the full 850m opening.
 The next steps include extensive monitoring and surveying of the excavated portion of the structure to track any changes in sedimentation, movement of large woody debris, or changes in biophysical habitat.
 Further fisheries monitoring will help to determine the effectiveness of these restoration efforts to restoring Chinook salmon stocks and allow juvenile salmon to enter into the estuary as they are leaving the Squamish River.